Construction on Lawrence police headquarters hits midpoint

 LAWRENCE, Kan.
-(Journal-World/AP) – Lawrence City officials say construction of a new $19.5 million police headquarters is now halfway complete.
+(AP) – Lawrence City officials say construction of a new $19.5 million police headquarters is now halfway complete.

 Officials celebrated the halfway mark Friday as the final piece of the structure’s steel framing was placed.